marktellez/marktellez/README.md

 I am a Sr. Software developer who spends most of his time researching machine learning and large language models.
 My specialty is helping developers and companies leverage artificial intelligence for maximum results with minimum input!

+Want to see how I can help you and your business goals? [aipaired]

 I am available for hire to supercharge your development team with all my years of experience in web devleopment.

 # Been writing code for over 25 years, learned from it